infrabel/gnap-map/README.md

 ## Overview

 This library attempts to abstract away the visualization of GeoJson data: it can be used with multiple 'map views', like Google Maps or Bing Maps.
 New map views can be created with minimal effort, by implementing the expected functions.
-The user can even switch between different engines using an included 'map technology selector' directive.
+The user can even switch between different engines interactively, using an included 'map technology selector' directive.

 The GeoJson data should come from a REST endpoint.
 Both fetching all data at once, or only fetching data in the requested bounds (viewport) are supported.
 The library ensures optimal performance by only rendering items which are in the current viewport once, and only fetching new data when necessary.